gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 Disabling a rule seems to works like that:

-Wherever the folder `putout`  is visiting, if there is a file there, matching one of the deactivated keys inside the  `"rules"` section, that transformation file will be ignored.
+Wherever the folder `putout`  is visiting, if there is a file there, whose name matches one of the deactivated keys inside the  `"rules"` section, that transformation file will be ignored.

 For example, even if I have in one of the folders `putout`  is searching for transformations a file with name `"xxxx-remove-unused-variables-yyy.js"` it will be ignored since it matches the first entry.

+Using this `.putout.json` file  you can overwrite any of the [default options](https://github.com/coderaiser/putout/blob/master/packages/putout/putout.json)

 ## Modifying the configuration file